 Scheduled backups: The list shows all Windows scheduled tasks using Personal Backup together with their last and next run times.
 A colored ball indicates if the last backup was performed duly (green) or not (red).
-To get more information in case of failure, open Windows Task Scheduler from the system start menu.
+Moving the mouse over red ball will display the reason for the error as balloon hint.
+To get more information in case of failure, open Windows Task Scheduler from the system start menu and look into the History (this must be enabled before by an administrator under Actions at the right).